pawelngei/alxd.org/content/47en_solarpunk_prompts_podcast.md

 > Just because we’re creating stories of an optimistic future that doesn’t mean we’re without conflict.
 There’s probably plenty of interpersonal conflict both within and without the community.
 What’s in harmony, at least for the protagonist community, is the relationship between the humans and their environment.

-Starting from there, each of our episodes follows a 7-15 minutes long formula of:
+Starting from there, each of our episodes follows a 7-15 minutes long formula:

- - presenting of the prompt
+ - presenting the prompt
  - providing some context for it
  - sharing some starting resources for people who would like to start their research into the topic
  - discussing possible pitfalls and opportunities when exploring the story

-The goal of each short episode is to provide a writer with an idea and some interesting leads, without overwhelming them with a complex byzantine story or paralyzing them with dozens of books on physics, climate and economics they would need to go through before they can start writing.
+The goal of each short episode is to provide a writer with an idea and some interesting leads, without overwhelming them with a complex story or paralyzing them with dozens of books on physics, climate and economics they would need to go through before they can start writing.

 Since many episodes specifically approach a situation we might know from existing media, like [The Great Infrastructural Project](https://podcast.tomasino.org/@SolarpunkPrompts/episodes/the-great-infrastructure-project) or [The Henchmen](https://podcast.tomasino.org/@SolarpunkPrompts/episodes/the-henchmen), the pitfalls are a very important part of those episodes.
 Many people might see a standard post-apocalyptic or cyberpunk setup and automatically reach for the tropes they know - instead of the Solarpunk perspective the Prompts are pushing towards.
-We insist on not focusing on the conflicts and antagonisms, but on the hard dialogue and connection-building between communities.
+We insist on not focusing on the conflicts and antagonisms, but on the complicated dialogue and connection-building between communities.

-Creating a new episode usally entails me researching a given topic, finding a good setting for it, crafting a dramatic enough prompt (or a few) and leaving Tomasino with a bigger or smaller wall of texts and links.
+Creating a new episode usually entails me researching a given topic, finding a good setting for it, crafting a dramatic enough prompt (or a few) and leaving Tomasino with a wall of texts and links.
 He then reads through my "raw prompt", chooses the best narrative and resources for context - and adds some of his own.
 Sometimes I'm astonished with a really beautiful perspective he can bring to my over-explored topic, like in [The Tower](https://podcast.tomasino.org/@SolarpunkPrompts/episodes/the-tower) - where I wouldn't have thought about the Tarot card meaning and how it plays into the narrative!

 The initial Story Hooks had only 22 entries, designed to cover a lot of possible topics and perspectives a contestant could choose to explore in their fiction.
 With the podcast, we decided to extend that with 8 more deeper, advanced, or more experimental Prompts, dividing them into 15 episodes long Seasons.